 Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY 311.
-Comment suggests adding "third party" to the list of entities covered in § 7022(d).
-No change has been made in response to this comment.
+Comments suggest adding "third party" to the list of entities covered in § 7022(d).
+No change has been made in response to these comments.
 Sections 7052 and 7053 address third party obligations.
 The Agency has determined that it is not necessary to address third party obligations within § 7022 at this time.
-W60-34 W60-35 0636 0637 - §7 /022(e) 1 312.
+W60-34 W60-35 0636 0637 - § 7 7022(e) L 312.
 Comment suggests deleting the final sentence of this subsection because it conflicts with § 7101(a), which requires records be retained for 24 months.
 No change has been made in response to this comment.
 The comment's interpretation of the regulation is inconsistent with the regulation's language.
 The final sentence of § 7022(e) does not conflict with § 7101(a).
-Section 7101(a) requires that records of all consumer CPPA requests be kept for at least 24 months.
-Section 7022(e) allows records of consumers' request to delete to be retained, at the business's discretion, to ensure the consumer's personal information remains deleted.
+Subsection 7101(a) requires that records of all consumer CPPA requests be kept for at least 24 months.
+Subsection 7022(e) allows records of consumers' request to delete to be retained, at the business's discretion, to ensure the consumer's personal information remains deleted.
 There is no conflict between the two provisions.
-W84-8 0919-0920 - §7 /022(f) 313.
+W84-8 0919-0920 - § 7 7022(f) 313.
 Comment identifies a typographical error in § 7022(f)(1).
 Accept.
 The typographical error has been fixed.
 W90-21 1002 314.
 Comments suggest deleting requirement for businesses, service providers, and contractors to provide consumers with a detailed explanation why deletion would be impossible or involve disproportionate effort because (1) requirements may be burdensome on businesses without adding additional benefit, (2) ensuring an accurate chain of communications to third parties may not be feasible, (3) the Agency's proposed requirements for detailed explanations go beyond the statute, or (4) it may confuse consumers' understanding of the process.
 No change has been made in response to these comments.
 The requirement that businesses provide a detailed explanation when denying a request to delete is fully consistent with the statute.
 As explained in the ISOR, "[r]equiring an explanation is necessary to prevent businesses from simply stating it is impossible or involves disproportionate effort.
 An explanation would allow the consumer and those enforcing the statute to hold businesses accountable with relatively little cost to the business."
 ISOR, p.
 25. The ISOR further explains that requiring businesses to provide consumers with a detailed explanation of why a request to delete has been denied is "necessary to provide consumers transparency into the business's practices.
 It also prevents businesses from using statutory or regulatory exceptions to retain data for their own purposes in derogation of the consumer's request."
 ISOR, p.
-26. The burden imposed on businesses is offset by the consumer's W24-21 W28-75 W28-76 W28-77 W28-78 W28-79 W28-82 W45-13 W45-13 W45-14 W52-30 W57-17 0234 0308 0308 0308 0308 0309 0308 0470 0470 0534-535 0597
+26. W24-21 W28-75 W28-76 W28-77 W28-78 W28-79 W28-82 W45-13 W45-14 W52-30 W57-17 0234 0308 0308 0308 0309 0308 0470 0470 0534-0535 0597